Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychHID-KbQueueCreate.md

 'flags' Optional flags to alter operation of the queue.
 Defaults to zero for
 default behavior.
 +1 = Always label synthetic key repeat events as invalid - iow. suppress them.
      Supported on Linux only.
 +2 = Never label synthetic key repeat events as invalid - iow. accept them.
      Supported on Linux only.
 +4 = Try to get raw valuator state, avoiding things like pointer acceleration.
-Supported on Linux only.
+     Linux and Windows only.
+     For mouse and touchpad devices, this usually reports relative motion, ie.
+     movement deltas, instead of absolute position values.

 'windowHandle' Optional windowing system specific handle for an associated